evernym/devlab/README.md

 # Devlab's terms

-1. **Project**: A directory with at least a [DevlabConfig.json](#devlab-configuration) that tells devlab how to stand things up
+1. **Project**: A directory with at least a [DevlabConfig.json or DevlabConfig.yaml](#devlab-configuration) that tells devlab how to stand things up
 1. **Component**: A container that corresponds to a running service.
 For example: A component called 'loadbalancer' might have a running `haproxy` service running inside of it
 1. **Persistence**: A location that devlab expects a component to store persistent data
 1. **Base Image**: An image that is included with, and managed by devlab
 1. **Runtime Image**: An image that is defined by, and managed by a project that uses devlab
 1. **Script Runner**: An internal reference to a string that can define a script/command to run including where (inside a new container, or an existing component).
 See [Script Runner Syntax](#script-runner-syntax) for more information.
 1. **Provision**: The act of setting up or completing the setup of a component through the use of scripts.
 See `pre_scripts` and `scripts` in [Component Config Structure](#component-config-structure)
 1. **Wizard**: A script that is run before the `up` action.
-After the wizard has been executed a proper [DevlabConfig.json](#devlab-configuration) should exist.
-It is normal for the wizard to result in more files than just a `DevlabConfig.json`, and those files can be added to the config so that devlab can reset the wizard (forcing it to run again) if so desired.
+After the wizard has been executed a proper [DevlabConfig.json or DevlabConfig.yaml](#devlab-configuration) should exist.
+It is normal for the wizard to result in more files than just a `DevlabConfig.json` or `DevlabConfig.yaml`, and those files can be added to the config so that devlab can reset the wizard (forcing it to run again) if so desired.

 # Usage
 All actions have a `--help` which should display relevent help.
 The following options below are "global" options and *should* preceed any action: